Get 80% off your plan for your first 3 months*

 What's a good ROI for a small business?

-There's no single answer.
-It depends on your industry, goals, and tolerance for risk.
-In general, aim for an ROI that exceeds your cost of capital, but be sure to benchmark against your industry averages.
-To find benchmarks for your industry, use websites like Statista or ask your financial advisor.
+It depends on your industry, goals, and risk tolerance.
+Aim for an ROI that exceeds your cost of capital and compare against industry benchmarks.
+Websites like Statista or your financial advisor can help you find relevant benchmarks.

 How long does it take to see a return on investment?